-C Reflexive Dynamics
+Reflexive Dynamics

-The Guiding Principles are a text, to be sure.
-But as César Rodríguez-Garavito affirms, they should be evaluated not only as a static text "but also in their dynamic dimension (such as their capacity to push the development of new norms and practices that go beyond the initial content)."
-Indeed, my hope was that they would trigger an iterative process of interaction among the three global governance systems, producing cumulative change over time.
-No top-down command-and-control regulation could possibly create such a process at the international level, even if one were to exist.
-But neither would entirely unrelated actions by the three governance systems.
+The UNGPs are a text, to be sure.
+But as César Rodríguez-Garavito has stated, they should be evaluated not only as a static text "but also in their dynamic dimension (such as their capacity to push the development of new norms and practices that go beyond the initial content...)."51 Indeed, my hope was that they would trigger an iterative process of interaction among the three global governance systems, producing cumulative change over time.
+No top-down command-and-control regulation could possibly create such a process at the international level-even if the political will and institutional capacity existed.
+But neither would entirely unrelated actions by the three governance system.
 A different path needed to be identified.
 Elements of so-called reflexive regulation and reflexive law were suggestive.

-Gunther Teubner, a leading German legal scholar and sociologist, introduced the concept of reflexive law in a seminal paper published in 1983.61 Teubner argued that the idea that major social and environmental problems in modern society could be "steered" from one central site had become anachronistic, given society's complexity and the pace of change.
+Günther Teubner, a leading German legal scholar and sociologist, introduced the concept of reflexive law in a seminal paper published in 1983.52 Teubner argued that the idea that major social and environmental problems in modern society could be "steered" from one central site had become anachronistic, given its complexity and the pace of change.
 But giving free rein to self-regulation would continue to generate mounting social and environmental externalities.
 Thus Teubner proposed a more procedurally-oriented approach that avoids the regulate/deregulate, mandatory/voluntary, and hard/soft law dichotomies.
-His is not so much a middle ground as it is different in concept and practice: "The role of reflexive law is to ... create the structural premises for decentralized integration of society by supporting integrative mechanisms within autonomous social subsystems."
-Put in more simple terms, reflexive law prescribes a framework of institutionalized procedures and organizational norms.
+His is not so much a middle ground as it is different in concept and practice: "The role of reflexive law is to...create the structural premises for decentralized integration of society by supporting integrative mechanisms within autonomous social subsystems."53 Put simply, reflexive law prescribes a framework of institutionalized procedures and organizational norms.
 Within that framework, it seeks to have the entities that are targeted for regulation to acquire the capacity needed to more effectively address their social and environmental externalities.
 And the framework itself is subject to adjustment based on experiential feedback.
-From this line of
+From this line of thinking emerged the idea of "regulating selfregulation," which has had particular uptake in U.S. national environmental law and regulation, among other areas.54